Outdoor plants

 The natal lily (Clivia Miniata) was very common in gardens and patios a few years ago, but is becoming more and more present in our urban environments.
 This is partly thanks to its great resistance and attractive appearance.
 It is a herbaceous plant that stands out both for its large, elongated, flat leaves of a beautiful dark green.
 It is also noted for its remarkable annual flowering.

 Natal lily is not a difficult plant to maintain.
 It tolerates low winter temperatures and semi-shaded locations very well.
 Care must be taken with exposure to direct or intense sunlight as it can damage its leaves.
 In order for it to flower in the spring, the plant must be kept cool and the watering stopped at the end of autumn for about eight weeks.
+Additionally, its vibrant orange or red flowers can brighten any indoor space when brought inside during particularly harsh winter conditions.

 Winter Outdoor Plants for Pots - Natal lily